The Old Glory: Benito Cereno

 The characters in this play include Captain Amasa Delano, John Perkins, Benito Cereno, and Babo.
 It is set in 1799, aboard the American ship, The President Adams, and the Spanish ship, The San Dominick.
 The plot of the play concerns Captain Delano, an American in charge of a New England sealing ship, who encounters a Spanish slave ship while his ship is at harbor off the coast of Trinidad.
 The captain visits the Spanish ship (which is in total disarray) and eventually comes to realize that the slaves, under the leadership of a slave named Babo, have taken over the ship, killed the ship's captain and most of the crew, and are forcing one of the few remaining sailors, Benito Cereno, to help them sail back to Africa.

+Publication history

-Publication historyThe Old Glory was first published by Farrar, Straus, and Giroux in 1965.
+The Old Glory was first published by Farrar, Straus, and Giroux in 1965.
 A revised edition was published with minor changes in 1968.
 This edition included an introduction by Robert Brustein and a director's note by Jonathan Miller.
 Brustein called The Old Glory "a dramatic history of the American character," adding "Mr. Lowell feels the past working in his very bones...Adopting a style which is purposely chilling, measured, and remote, he has endowed his plays with flinty intelligence and tautened passion, making them work on the spectator with all the suggestive power of non-discursive poems."
 Before the book's title page, Lowell officially noted, "My sources have been Nathaniel Hawthorne's stories and sketches, Endecott and the Red Cross, The May-Pole of Merry Mount, and My Kinsman, Major Molineux; Thomas Morton's New Canaan; and Herman Melville's Benito Cereno."